alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-your-survey.md

 ### 2. Organizing Your Questions

 Tips for block organization:
-- Group similar questions together
+- Consider how you want the order of your blocks to be
-- Consider future randomization needs
+> - You can group similar questions together, or set up specific blocks to be randomized.
-- Use clear block names (they'll show up in your data)
+- Use clear block names as they'll show up in your data - refer to the **creating blocks & questions** page for tips.

-> 🎭 **Fun fact**: Good organization now means less drama during data analysis later.
+> 🎭 **The best tip we can give you**: Good organization now means less drama during data analysis later!

 ## 📝 Remember!
-1. PUBLISH after changes (yes, we're saying it again!)
+1. Click PUBLISH after any changes!
 2. Check the template for examples
-3. No spaces or special characters in names (except `_` and `.`)
+3. Do not put spaces or special characters in names (except `_`)
 4. Force response for consent questions
-5. Test your early exit logic
+5. Test your exit logic (e.g., for non-consenting participants) to ensure that it works

 Need help?
 Don't suffer in silence - ask your lab manager!
 They've seen every Qualtrics quirk in the book (challenge: you could surprise them with a new one 🏆)